MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect.md

     ##
     Remove-Item nuget.exe

-2. Save the notepad file as batch file on your computer: **GetTools.bat**.
+2. Save the notepad file as batch file on your computer **GetTools.bat**.
-3. Navigate to the folder where you saved the file, for example C:\SDK, and double-click the **GetTools.bat** file to run the script.
-This will create a Tools\XRMToolingPowerShell folder in the same location as your **GetTools.bat** file.
-The Tools\XRMToolingPowerShell folder contains the `RegisterXRMTooling.ps1` script to register the cmdlets, and other associated files.
+3. Navigate to the folder where you saved the file, for example `C:\SDK`, and double-click the **GetTools.bat** file to run the script.
+This will create a `Tools\XRMToolingPowerShell` folder in the same location as your **GetTools.bat** file.
+The `Tools\XRMToolingPowerShell` folder contains the `RegisterXRMTooling.ps1` script to register the cmdlets, and other associated files.
 4. Start [!INCLUDE[pn_PowerShell](../../includes/pn-powershell.md)] on your computer with elevated privileges (run as administrator).

 5. At the prompt, change your directory to the folder that contains the [!INCLUDE[pn_PowerShell_short](../../includes/pn-powershell-short.md)] script for registering the cmdlets.
 For example: